csmangum/AgentMeaning/Introduction.md

 - **Decoding** is muscle—it rebuilds and re-expresses structure.
 - **Loss functions** are nerves—they feel failure and guide adaptation.

 Yet this is more than a metaphor.
 In machine learning, **meaning is not inherent**—it must be learned.
-Models do not “know” what matters.
+Models do not "know" what matters.
 They are taught through objectives, guided by structure, and shaped by loss.
 To preserve meaning across representation requires designing systems that can learn to recognize, distill, and regenerate it—**not just structure, but significance**.

 This draws inspiration from the **Information Bottleneck Principle** [Tishby et al.], which frames learning as the trade-off between compression and relevance.
 It also resonates with **Kolmogorov Complexity**, which defines meaning as the shortest program that reproduces a string.
 And yet, we reach for something beyond these: not just compression, but **transformation with essence retention**—something more akin to **semantic invariance**.